 The big crowd of women waiting for the decision suddenly burst out from the building where they’d been waiting and rushed to where I and the woman were standing, there was almost a danger of our being crushed by their rushing at us.
 We were pushed right back against a wall.
 The people were hushed as they waited for the decision, then the lady beside me said, “You must GIVE UP yourself if you want eternal life.”
 When she said the words “give up” I said them at the same time as her, emphasising the words.
 I realised how opposite this message was to what the women were doing and that they weren’t expecting to hear it.
 She said it again, “You must give up yourself if you want eternal life”.
 The people were surprisingly quiet while she said this but they didn’t appear to be taking it in or understanding it, but were looking at her with blank faces, some almost perplexed as if to say, what’s that got to do with us and what’s she talking about?

-Michael Fox was symbolic of leaders or “stars” which are very visible figures (as opposed to being hidden in Christ) they are looked up to and admired, particularly in religious circles.
+Michael Fox was symbolic of leaders or “stars” who are very visible figures – as opposed to being hidden in Christ.
+They are looked up to and admired, particularly in religious circles.
 Often these “stars” are very gifted and able, both with natural and spiritual abilities or gifts.
-However, sometimes the gifts are treasured rather than the Giver of the gifts.
-Therefore, my dearly beloved, shun, keep clear away from and avoid by flight if need be, any sort of idolatry, of loving or venerating anything more than God.
-1 Cor 10:14.

-The words of Michael Fox at the end of the dream are a warning to those who speak out to not be surprised should they be rebuked for what they say (sometimes by religious leaders) and that they mustn’t be influenced or talked into “leaving it for later” because the time IS short and there won’t be time later to repent.
-At least the women in the dream heard the words; even if they didn’t choose to listen and accept them.
+The words of Michael Fox at the end of the dream are a warning to those who speak out to not be surprised should they be rebuked for what they say (sometimes by religious leaders) and that they mustn’t be influenced or talked into “leaving it for later” because the time IS short and there won’t be time later.
+At least the women in the dream heard the words even if they didn’t choose to listen and accept them.
 We need to pray that eyes and ears will be opened before it is too late.